jakeharkett/mphys-titanic/README.md

 * Common Proper Motion

 ## RDI
+RDI contains a script to perform RDI.
+There is an example for each scenrio, point source(s) and extended source.
+See the wiki page on how to run the code.

 ## Sensitivity Plot

 ## Web-Database
 Holds all resources related to creating the SQL database for the website.
+An residual image has been ...

 ## Website
 Contains the Keck Database website.